-For all you FishingBooker customers out there, we will have a few bonus tips on what you can do to make your first angling adventure hassle-free and enjoyable.
+For all you FishingBooker customers out there, we’ve included some bonus tips to make your first angling adventure hassle-free.
+Let’s dive in…

 Before the Trip

-The most important things you can do to make your first fishing trip a success should happen before you ever set foot on the boat.
-From communicating with your guide, to knowing what to pack, doing your homework early is critical.
+You can focus on making your first fishing trip a success before you ever set foot on the boat.
+From communicating with your guide to knowing what to pack, doing your homework early is critical.

 What You Want Out of Your Trip

-Even if you’ve never been on a fishing charter before, you still might have an idea or two about what you want to try.
-This could be a fishing technique you want to learn, a fish species you want to catch, or even a specific fishing spot you want to visit.
-If you or any of your fellow anglers have any special requirements, now is the time to mention them.
+Even if you’ve never been on a fishing charter before, you probably still have an idea or two about what you want to try.
+This could be a technique you want to learn, a species you want to catch, or even a specific fishing spot you want to visit.

 Addressing these things with your guide ahead of the trip is extremely important for a couple of reasons: